Tip #626: When an Overview is NOT an Overview

 • identify which program activity relates to different scenarios; etc.

-The trainer would debrief the activities and provide additional information where necessary, so I’m not suggesting that the trainer would be superfluous.
+The trainer would debrief the activities and provide additional information where necessary.
+So I’m not suggesting that the trainer would be superfluous.
 The trainer would simply take on a facilitative role.

-It won’t be possible to use all of these learning activities because there is only a three-hour time slot available for this overview session.
-I anticipate incorporating three learning activities, most likely the table completion as a paired activity, fill-in-the blanks as an individual activity, and the scenarios as a small group activity to check their comprehension.
+It won’t be possible to use all of these learning activities.
+This is because there is only a three-hour time slot available for this overview session.
+I anticipate incorporating three learning activities, most likely the:

 How do you handle overview sessions?